 - ICW: ICW was first introduced in JBL’s $26,000 flagship M2 Master Monitor.
 Since the ICW technology relies mostly on physical modifications to the tweeter instead of digital circuitry, it was relatively easy for the company to include ICW on the LSR305 without dramatically increasing the price of the monitors.
 That said, the addition of ICW to these entry-level monitors helps to put the LSR305s well ahead of other studio monitors in the same price range.

 - Frequency Response: Each monitor speaker is equipped with a long-throw 5” woofer and a 1” soft-dome tweeter.
 These cones are driven by 41 watts of Class D amplification and JBL claims that the LSR305s have a frequency response of 43 Hz – 24 kHz.
-This provides for plenty of high end extension but might not impress those looking for lots of low-end response.
-A subwoofer may need to be added for additional bass response but this is not at all uncommon for monitors using a 5” woofer in the first place.
+This provides for plenty of high-end extensions but might not impress those looking for lots of low-end responses.
+A subwoofer may need to be added for an additional bass response but this is not at all uncommon for monitors using a 5” woofer in the first place.

 During initial testing, it became apparent that panned instruments didn’t move while the center image seemed to follow even listeners into the periphery with ease.
 Even when moving all the way to one side of the room or the other, vocals still sounded perfect (almost like listening to a mono source), but the stereo panning becomes slightly evident at these extreme listening angles.